CiaranMcB/GlobalDiaryApplication/README.md

 - Description: A diary application that allows users to enter diary entries along with images to express how they are feeling at a particular moment.
 - The objective of this application is to create a seamless transition between what we know as a traditional diary and an up-to-date application.
 -  We want the application to be user-friendly to ensure the user is comfortable creating diary entries.
-We also want to make the application
-- customizable to allow the user to put their own spin on what they want their diary application to look like.

 ***Important to note that users must be connected the firebase to ensure they can retrieve and upload to the firebase***